5. Gateway & Transports

 validated = QueryParams.model_validate(body) # params validation

-result = await SplunkApp.query(instance, validated) # actual method call
+result = await schema.handler(validated) # direct method call

 return JSONResponse({"ok": True, "data": {"results": ["event1", "event2"]}})

 That’s the full path.
-Five hops: FastAPI route → bus.invoke → bus handler → param validation → your method.
+Four hops: FastAPI route -> param validation -> schema handler -> your method.
 The component never imported FastAPI.
 FastAPI never imported SignalPy.
-The bus handler name ("splunk.query") is the only connection between them.

-Every adapter (REST, MCP, CLI) generates the same thing: a thin wrapper that calls bus.invoke(runnable_name, params).
-The bus handler name is a string.
-That’s the entire interface between “presentation” and “capability.”
+Every adapter (REST, MCP, CLI) generates the same thing: a thin wrapper that validates params and calls schema.handler(validated) directly.
+The runnable schema is the only connection between “presentation” and “capability.”

 The Three-Layer Pipeline